ioccc-src/winner/1994/dodsond1/README.md

 	./dodsond1

 NOTE: At the prompt, try entering E3.

-## Judges' comments
+## Judges' comments:

 The program plays the game that the layout of the source implies.
 The source, on the other hand, implies a language along the lines of Lisp.  :-)

-## Author's comments
+## Author's comments:

 For each turn, the board is displayed and the player is prompted for a move.
 Enter your move as an upper-case  character followed by a number.

 The program uses a single function for 4 different purposes -- to determine if a valid move exists, to verify that a move is valid, to make a move, and to determine the value of a move.

 ## Copyright and CC BY-SA 4.0 License: